kcajheish/operating-system-note/concurrency.md

 27  }
 28 }
 ```

+Covering condition
+- wake up all waiting threads to let one thread make progress
+    - Imagine you have two threads allocate for memory 10 and 100 bytes, and we have run out of memory.
+A third thread releases 20 bytes of memory.
+Ideally, first thread should be waken up but the second thread is waken up instead.
+Since there isn't enough memory, the second thread is put to sleep.
+    - To solve this, simply wake up both threads and check whether we have enough memory for each thread.

 ## Common concurrency problem

 Watch out for concurrency bugs so we can write robust code.